Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Project Proposal.md

 - Google Earth - can extract information from timeline, quality of information worsens as you go back in time, extracting urban morphological information will be difficult
 - World Human Settlement Database -

+## Research

+- Water consumption patterns by morphological environment and urban density